questions about materials

-- RED Group has collected enough pieces of soft post-consumer packaging to circle Australia over three and a half times*.
+- RED Group has collected enough pieces of soft post-consumer packaging to circle the world over three times*.

 - That’s over 380 million pieces of plastic that’ll never end up in landfill, on our beaches or in our waterways.

 - With a total weight of over 1525 tonnes, that’s equivalent to 381 elephants (weighing 4 tonnes each).

-*(Assuming an average size of 25cm per item, we’ve collected approximately 95 million metres of plastic packaging laid end to end.
-The coastline of Australia is 25,760,000 metres.)
+*(Assuming an average size of 25 cm per item, we’ve collected approximately 135 million metres of plastic packaging laid end to end.
+The circumference of the world is 40,075 km)

 The majority of councils can’t accept soft plastic for recycling via their kerbside collection because soft plastic jams the automated sorting machines at the Materials Recovery Facility.